Chart Color Schemes

 Population growth drivers in Berrimah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Berrimah's population, as of Aug 2025, is around 2,594.
-This figure reflects an increase of 882 people since the 2021 Census, which reported a population of 1,712 people.
-The change is inferred from the estimated resident population of 2,374 in June 2024 and an additional 206 validated new addresses since the Census date.
-This results in a density ratio of 85 persons per square kilometer.
-Berrimah's growth rate of 51.5% since the 2021 census exceeded the SA3 area (7.6%) and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 74.0% of overall population gains during recent periods.
+Berrimah's population is approximately 2,590 as of November 2025.
+This figure reflects a growth of 878 people since the 2021 Census, which recorded a population of 1,712.
+The increase is inferred from ABS data showing an estimated resident population of 2,367 in June 2024 and an additional 207 validated new addresses since the Census date.
+This results in a population density ratio of 85 persons per square kilometer.
+Berrimah's growth rate of 51.3% since the 2021 census is higher than the SA3 area average (7.6%) and the national average, indicating significant growth.
+Interstate migration contributed approximately 74.0% to this population increase.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics predict exceptional growth, placing Berrimah in the top 10 percent of national statistical areas.
-By 2041, the area is expected to increase by 2,201 persons, reflecting an overall increase of 73.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023).
+Future population dynamics predict exceptional growth for Berrimah, placing it in the top 10 percent of national statistical areas.
+By 2041, the area is expected to increase by 2,201 persons based on the latest annual ERP population numbers, reflecting a total increase of 73.8% over the 17-year period.

 Frequently Asked Questions - Population